microsoft/semantic-kernel/docs/decisions/00NN-text-search.md

 }
 ```

-All implementations of `ITextSearchService` **must** support returning the search results as a `TextSearchResult`.
+All implementations of `ITextSearch` **must** support returning the search results as a `TextSearchResult`.
 This is a common abstraction to present a search result that has the following properties:

 - `Name` - The name of the search result e.g. this could be a web page title.
 - `Value` - The text value associated with the search result e.g. this could be a web page snippet.